benjaminhansen/nagiosxi-saml/readme.md

 ## Future Features
 * Just-in-time provisioning.
 Create new users and permissions automatically when logging in for the first time.
-* Add a "Sign in with SAML" button to the default login page.
-Should be able to by styled with a logo and/or brand colors.
+* ~~Add a "Sign in with SAML" button to the default login page.
+Should be able to by styled with a logo and/or brand colors.~~ Completed
 * ~~Parse the IDP's metadata URL to populate the remaining fields automatically.~~ Completed